 Chase went to great lengths to make people laugh, his father remembered.
 During a friend’s birthday party at a local fast food restaurant, Chase dressed in full clown costume, makeup and all, just to make people smile.

 His son’s life took a turn when he became addicted to prescription pain pills, Mr. Mathis said, but it was a 2014 car accident that sent him to prison.
-Chase was driving with a friend, and both were intoxicated when they believe Chase fell asleep at the wheel.
+Chase was driving with a friend and was intoxicated when they believe he fell asleep at the wheel.
 The car struck a tree, killing his friend.
 Chase suffered multiple broken bones throughout his body, three skull fractures, a torn spleen and an aneurysm.
 “We stayed in the trauma unit for 41 days before we knew he was going to live,” Mr. Mathis said.
 A year-and-a-half later Chase was indicted for murder, but Chase later agreed to a plea deal and a reduced charge of manslaughter.
 He was sentenced to 15 years.

 Chase’s attorney asked that he be put into the Alabama Department of Corrections’ Substance Abuse Program (SAP), Mr. Mathis said, but he never received that critical treatment once incarcerated.
 “Ain’t none of that happening,” Mr. Mathis said of the SAP program.
 “It’s just a crock…If we had known that at the time, if I could go back and do it again I’d say, take your damned chances, go to trial and see what the jury says.”